flatironinstitute/ccn-template/docs/notes/02-packaging.md

 ## pyproject.toml Specifications

+### `[build-system]`

-1. `[build-system]` defines the build system requirements for the project, specifying the dependencies and build backend used for building and packaging.
+`[build-system]` defines the build system requirements for the project, specifying the dependencies and build backend used for building and packaging.
 You can provide the following details:
     - `requires`: A list of required dependencies for the build system.
     - `build-backend`: The build backend.